 In the pursuit of a community that is free of sexual violence, Our VOICE serves all individuals in Buncombe County affected by sexual assault and abuse, through counseling, advocacy and education.

 Our VOICE, Inc. is a non-profit crisis intervention and prevention agency which serves victims of sexual violence, age 13 through adult, in Buncombe County.
 The agency was founded in 1974 as an all-volunteer grassroots organization.
-The agency remained underground until 1982 when we received our non-profit status and the first employee was hired.
-Now, 35 years and considerable growth later, Our VOICE employs seven paid staff and over 50 volunteers, working both to support the healing of survivors of sexual violence and to prevent future acts of sexual violence.
+The agency remained underground until August 1983 when we received our 501(c)(3) status as a non-profit agency and the first employee was hired.
+Now, 40 years and considerable growth later, Our VOICE employs six paid staff and over 50 volunteers, working both to support the healing of survivors of sexual violence and to prevent future acts of sexual violence.

 Please contact us for information on how to view agency documents open for public inspection.

 Core Beliefs of Our VOICE: